kryzhov/kryzhov.github.io/about.md

 <center><h4>{{ site.name }}</h4> </center>

 <p>Consultant specialising in financial analysis and quantitative research,
-including business intelligence, financial modelling, market risks, data and predictive analytics. </p>
+including business intelligence, financial modelling, risk management, data and predictive analytics. </p>

 <p>Kirill has worked as a consultant and technical advisor on a broad range of